Ukraine ruling party ahead in vote monitors call flawed

 The government is also blamed for not stamping out corruption and has backed off from painful reforms that could secure much-needed lending from the International Monetary Fund (IMF) to shore up the economy.

-But the West at the same time does not want to alienate Yanukovich and push him towards Moscow's embrace.
+But the West at the same time does not want to alienate Yanukovich and push him toward Moscow's embrace.

 The opposition says Yanukovich's rule is marred by deepening cronyism and an increasingly authoritarian style.